 Andreas Klein was born in St. Wendel, Germany.
 He received his first trombone lessons from Joachim Lorek and subsequently from Werner Schrietter.
 After two years studying law, he began a course of study at the Musikhochschule Freiburg, Germany, which he finished in 2001 at the Musikhochschule Hannover.
 He has studied with Branimir Slokar and Jonas Bylund, and has also had private lessons with Joseph Alessi in New York.
 Andreas was a member of the Bundesjugendorchester (National Youth Orchestra of Germany), the RIAS-Jugendorchester and the Gustav Mahler Jugendorchester.

 In 1996, he landed the role of principal trombonist of the Düsseldorf Symphony.
 He moved to Berlin in 1999, where he has since been principal trombonist of the Deutsches Symphonie-Orchester (DSO) Berlin.
 In 2001, Andreas joined the Bayreuth Festival Orchestra.
-He is a member of the DSO brass quintet and the brass ensemble brass partout, which has recorded three CDs under Swedish label BIS.
+He is a member of the DSO brass quintet (CD recording "Round midnight" under the Label Cappriccio) and the brass ensemble brass partout, which has recorded three CDs under Swedish label BIS.

-Andreas won first prize in the national Jugend musiziert competition as well as in the first International Trombone Competition in Aachen, Germany, in 1995.
+Andreas won first prize in the first International Trombone Competition in Aachen, Germany, in 1995.
 In 1993, his trombone quartet won the city of Leonberg’s music award.
 He was awarded a fellowship from the Deutscher Musikwettbewerb (German Music Competition) Berlin in 1999, and was selected to perform in the Konzerte Junger Künstler (German Young Artists Concerts).

 Andreas Klein has been principal trombonist of the Mahler Chamber Orchestra since 2007.
-He is also a guest professor at the Universität der Künste (University of Arts) in Berlin.
+He was a guest professor at the Universität der Künste (University of Arts) in Berlin from 2004 to 2017.